Diego A. von Vacano | Associate Professor and Director, Political Theory Convocation

 He recently completed a book focusing on the role of race in the making of modern citizenship.
 The Color of Citizenship: Race, Modernity and Latin American/Hispanic Political Thought (Oxford University Press, January 2012) examines the centrality of race to empire, republic, nation, and cosmopolis in the history of Latin American political thought.
 It develops a 'synthetic paradigm' of race as fluid, artificial, and mixed (as opposed to fixed, natural, and categorical) through a reading of the works of the Spanish missionary Las Casas, the Venezuelans Bolivar and Vallenilla Lanz, and the Mexican philosopher Vasconcelos.
 It argues that race is cardinal to modernity and that we should reconceptualize it rather than discard it owing to calls for a post-racial politics.
 The ancillary aim of the book is to develop a new normative conceptualization of race for contemporary multiethnic, racially-mixed societies.

-He is also currently carrying out research on various issues in Machiavelli studies, including a book project on Machiavelli's New World, examining his treatment of the Spanish Empire, Ferdinand and Isabella, and the conquest of the Americas; and on alternative visions of the early modern era through an analysis of the theoretical tensions between Las Casas and Machiavelli, especially in the context of Catholic thought.
-His work has appeared in journals such as 'History of Political Thought' and 'Theoria'.
+At present, he is the editor of two volumes of papers from conferences he organized at Texas A&M. One is Comparative Political Theory for Cambridge University Press.
+The other is Reconsidering Race: Racial Categories in the Age of Genomics for Oxford University Press.
+He is also carrying out research on various issues in Machiavelli studies, including a book project on Machiavelli's New World, examining his treatment of the Spanish Empire, Ferdinand and Isabella, and the conquest of the Americas; and on alternative visions of the early modern era through an analysis of the theoretical tensions between Las Casas and Machiavelli, especially in the context of Catholic thought.
+His work has appeared in journals such as 'History of Political Thought' and 'Theoria.'

 Dr. von Vacano is the author of The Art of Power: Machiavelli, Nietzsche and the Making of Aesthetic Political Theory (Lexington Books/Rowman & Littlefield, November 2006).
 The Art of Power examines the work of Machiavelli, arguing that he establishes a new, aesthetic perspective on political life.
 It then proceeds to carry out the most extensive analysis to date of an important relationship in political theory: that between the thought of Machiavelli and Friedrich Nietzsche.
 Arguing that these two theorists have similar aims and perspectives, this work uncovers the implications of their common way of looking at the human condition and political practice to elucidate the phenomenon of the persistence of aesthetic, sensory cognition as fundamental to the human experience, particularly to the political life.